 - Pressure and Stress – This pair, although usually not used together, followed Burnout in the pop-psych vernacular.
 Some people define stress as something internal that we generate and feel within ourselves, while pressure is external and comes from outside of us.
 No matter how it’s defined, we believe that what causes those feelings are grief or loss events of many different kinds, which again get overlooked by the jargon.

-- PTSD – While there are references throughout history to what is now called PTSD, the phrase itself wasn’t coined until 1980—long after the Vietnam War.
+- PTSD – While there are references throughout history to what is now called PTSD or Post Traumatic Stress Disorder, the phrase itself wasn’t coined until 1980—long after the Vietnam War.
 As with the other words and phrases above, the cause of PTSD is grief, pure and simple.
 It is the losses of safety, of trust, of physical and emotional well-being that are lumped under an academic, diagnostic heading, but shift attention away from the grief.

 - Trauma – The latest.
 This simplistic, “one-word fits all” jargon is creating yet another wall between grieving people and their normal emotional reaction to the life events that affect them.